AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage: Introduction

-Based on preceding considerations, we propose the paper lineage algorithm, which identifies potentially unstated implementations by analyzing the citation relationships and examining associated code repositories.
+Informed by the preceding analysis, we propose the paper lineage algorithm, which identifies potentially unstated details by tracing cited literature and associated code repositories of the source paper.
 Building upon this algorithm, we propose \ours, a multi-agent framework designed for the end-to-end reproduction of experiments in papers. \ours contains three key stages, \textit{literature review}, \textit{paper lineage} and \textit{code development}, designed to be executed sequentially to generate valid reproductions.
-In the code development phase, \ours utilizes batch sampling for unit testing, which efficiently generates executable code.
+During code development, we propose a sampling-based unit testing strategy for rapid validation, thereby guaranteeing the code executability.

-To validate the effectiveness of \ours, we curate \ourbench, a benchmark comprising 13 research papers, each representing a distinct AI sub-domain, manually constructing reference code for these papers and executing to establish baseline performance.
-According to the instructions, the LLM agents are expected to reproduce the specified experiment implementation detailed in the paper.
-During the evaluation, five distinct metrics are employed to comprehensively assess the reproduction code, covering aspects from reproduction to execution fidelity.
-Experimental results illustrate that \ours achieves optimal performance on \ourbench over all five metrics, demonstrating the effectiveness of the proposed approach.
-We summarize our contributions as follows:
+Furthermore, to rigorously evaluate the efficacy of \ours, we curate \ourbench, a benchmark comprising 13 research papers that span distinct AI sub-domains.
+For each entry, we manually construct and execute verified implementations to establish ground-truth performance.
+In our setup, LLM agents are tasked with reproducing the specific experiment implementations detailed in the source papers.
+To assess the generated code, we employ five distinct metrics spanning dimensions from structural reproduction fidelity to final execution accuracy.
+Experimental results demonstrate that \ours achieves superior performance on \ourbench across all five metrics, validating the effectiveness of our proposed approach.
+Our main contributions are summarized as follows:

-\begin{itemize}[leftmargin=10pt] \item We introduce \textit{paper lineage}, an algorithm that enables the agent to learn implicit domain knowledge and implementation practices by analyzing the citation relationships of the target paper. \item We introduce \ours, a novel multi-agent framework designed for end-to-end experiment reproduction, achieving superior performance in both the alignment and execution fidelity. \item We introduce \ourbench, a benchmark designed to evaluate the experiment reproduction capabilities of agent systems, featuring manually curated reference code implementations and multi-level evaluation metrics. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We propose \textit{paper lineage}, an algorithm that enables the agent to learn implicit domain knowledge and implementation practices by analyzing the cited literature. \item We propose \ours, a multi-agent framework designed for end-to-end experiment reproduction, which achieves superior performance compared with existing methods. \item We construct \ourbench, a novel benchmark for evaluating the experiment reproduction capabilities, which includes manually curated reference code implementations and a suite of evaluation metrics. \end{itemize}